KishoreKammela/JobBoardly/docs/admin-features.md

 A robust system within the Admin Panel (likely under a dedicated "System Administration" or "Feature Management" tab, primarily for SuperAdmins/Admins) to enable or disable specific platform features is a **critical prerequisite** for rolling out most new functionalities.
 This applies to:

 - All features listed in the [AI Features Roadmap](./ai-features-roadmap.md).
-- All features listed in the [Platform Enhancement Roadmap](./enhanced-feature-recommendations.md).
+- All features listed in the [Future Development Roadmap](../future-development-roadmap.md) (which incorporates the previous enhanced feature recommendations).
 - All notification types and behaviors detailed in the [Notification & Email System Plan](./notification-system-plan.md).

 This system must allow: